MotazMohd/garage-analysis/docs/Identify-functional-modules/JobCardExecutionProgressTracking.md

 - [Job card execution data flow](../../Diagrams/DataFlow/JobCardExecution.md) — maps technician updates, exception handling, and customer notifications throughout the lifecycle.

+#### Data Flow Highlights
+- Job card services distribute step assignments to technicians and assistants, who report progress back through the execution API.
+- Exceptions such as blocked steps or parts shortages trigger escalation paths that notify managers and update the audit trail.
+- Completion approvals release customer updates and sync final state to downstream systems such as invoicing or analytics.

 ---

 ## Future Enhancements (Planned)